 Just 2% of soil is sampled each year – a figure McKervey said was shockingly low.

 “Soil sampling is £10 an acre so investment is very lopsided,” he said.

 He added that there had been little interest in a ‘pasture loan’ run by the bank several years ago.

-The idea was that it would allow farmers to make investments on their land, repaying the loan over the next four or five years, while the benefits would pay dividends for the next 15-20 years.
+The idea was that the loan would allow farmers to make investments on their land, making repayments over the next four or five years, while the benefits would pay dividends for the next 15-20 years.